amir734jj/cs655-lecture-notes/src/lab01/note.marp.md

     // == is a syntax sugar for .equals() of Int which is an object def factorial(n : Int) = if (n == 0) 1 else self.factorial(n - 1);
     {
-      // Notice how there is no implict conversion from Int to String unlike java out("result: ".concat(factorial(10).toString()));
+      // Notice how there is no implicit conversion from Int to String unlike java out("result: ".concat(factorial(10).toString()));
     }
 }